Kasdeyael/ABSS_CoNVaI/README.md

 ## Regression Data

 This folder contains the links for the outputs of the MultiAzterTool and Empath, used within the model.

+## Acknowledgements

+This work has been partially funded by the Spanish Research Agency (Agencia Estatal de Investigación), through the DeepInfo project PID2021-127777OB-C22 (MCIU/AEI/FEDER, UE) and the HOLISTIC ANALYSIS OF ORGANISED MISINFORMATION ACTIVITY IN SOCIAL NETWORKS project (PCI2022-135026-2).

+Raquel Rodríguez-García is supported by the UNED’s FPI doctoral grant, Spain.